chechintang/pipwave-Documentation/README.md

-# pipwave-Documentation
+# The pipwave Documentation
-pipwave by Dynamic Podium
+Welcome to pipwave Online Documentation which will help you integrate pipwave’s latest payment solution.